Recognizing Corporate ESG Leadership

 The 100 Best Corporate Citizens ranking began as a way to assess the largest publicly traded companies in the United States based on fundamental environmental, social and governance (ESG) transparency.

 Since its launch in 1999, the ranking has become increasingly competitive as companies strengthen their ESG disclosures and elevate their performance.
-At the same time, 3BL Media has continuously modernized its ranking methodology to keep pace with stakeholder expectations and the rapidly evolving ESG landscape.
+At the same time, 3BL has continuously modernized its ranking methodology to keep pace with stakeholder expectations and the rapidly evolving ESG landscape.

 The 100 Best Corporate Citizens ranking serves as a valuable benchmark for companies working to improve their ESG transparency and performance.
 As the global community embarks on a decisive new decade, our hope is that companies step up efforts to achieve the transformational targets laid out in the Paris Agreement and UN Sustainable Development Goals and address social and racial inequities exposed during the pandemic and Black Lives Matter movement.